Dear Clients and Friends!

 Although the UAE has imposed restrictions like #stayhome and #socialdistancing due to the COVID-19 pandemic, local business life has only barely been affected as digitalisation has systematically been implemented for many years.
 Currently, nearly all administrative matters can be processed remotely from home.
 Even the famous Arab hospitality has gone digital.
 A cute little robot might now be serving you beverages, which are typically offered to visitors to government offices, while undergoing the obligatory medical test.
 It will – probably – take a while until this robotic employee also takes your blood sample.

 Our clients frequently seek our advice in non-legal matters as well.
 We have arranged for the assembly of a bed in the apartment of a soon-to-arrive new employee, organised the shipping of an obviously really comfortable hotel mattress and ensured the safe transport of a cat to its new home.
 In return, we have received many personal tokens of appreciation.
 A large gingerbread house has thus found its way to us all the way from Switzerland.
 Despite our best efforts, it decorated our reception area for only a short period of time though – it was simply too tasty.

 We can be persistent too

 It is part of our daily business to apply for licenses, residence visas and other approvals.
-However, like everywhere else in the world, applications can now and then be rejected for no obvious reason.
+However, like everywhere else in the world, applications can now and then be rejected.
 On such occasions, we have to prove that our services are worth your money.
-Once, the Civil Defence Department refused to issue a certificate for fire control and protection products needed for the appointment of a distributor.
+Once, an authority refused to issue a certificate needed for the appointment of a distributor.
 It took as many as twelve appointments until the document was finally issued.
-We cannot be sure, however, whether the concerned employee was convinced by the array of reasons presented in favour of the certificate's issuance or by the prospect of not having to see us again.
+The approval cleared the path for our client to successfully distribute its goods in the UAE and we were as pleased as the client to have reached this milestone.